PlabonKumarsaha/MachineLearning-DeepLearning/README.md

 4.  use seaborn to plot the data
 5. Do RandomForest and DecisionTreeClassifier
-6. Feature importance using ExtraTreesClassifier latest jupy file is yet to be uploaded
+6. Feature importance using ExtraTreesClassifier

-Heart Disease Prediction using RandomForestClassifier
+7. Univariate feature selection() -SelectKBest
-1. Univariate feature selection() - SelectKBest,f_classif
+8. Feature importace -
-2. Feature importace -
+latest jupy file is yet to be uploaded